waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL:** Trust and consistently use my own tools (`select_battle_option`, `pre_action_checklist`, etc.) to improve efficiency and reduce errors.
 Manual inputs for automatable tasks are a bad habit.
 - **CRITICAL LESSON (Hallucination Prevention):** Before stating my location or making a navigational plan, I MUST verify my assumed position against the `current_map_id` and `current_position` provided in the Game State Information.
 This is non-negotiable.
 - **Map Transition Mechanic:** To move between outdoor maps (like towns and routes), I must move *off* the edge of the current map from a valid transition tile.
 Simply standing on the tile is not enough.
+- My custom tools operate ONLY on the data provided to them.
+If `find_path` fails, the root cause might be my incorrect assumption about its input data (e.g., `map_xml_string` only contains seen tiles), not a flaw in the algorithm.
+I must trust the tool's output as a reflection of the data it sees.
+- Before pathfinding, I must visually inspect the map for one-way traversal tiles like ledges.
+My tools are only as good as my understanding of the map mechanics. `find_path` returning 'No path found' is critical information about the map's structure, not a tool failure.

 # Tile Mechanics
 - **WALL**: Impassable terrain.